4d/docs/docs/Admin/server-admin.md

 The following scenario is supported: a remote user stops working for awhile, for example during a lunch break, but keeps the connection to the server open.
 The machine switches to sleep mode.
 When the user returns, they wake the machine up and the 4D remote application automatically recovers its connection to the server as well as the session context.

+> A sleeping remote connection is automatically dropped by the server after 48 hours of inactivity.
+You can modify this default timeout using the [`SET DATABASE PARAMETER`](https://doc.4d.com/4dv19/help/command/en/page642.html) command with the `Remote connection sleep timeout` selector.

 ### Search/filtering Area

 This feature can be used to reduce the number of rows displayed in the list to those that correspond to the text entered in the search area.
 The area indicates the columns where the search/filtering will be carried out.
 On the Users page, it will be the 4D User, Machine name and Session name columns.